 Product Source: Jungle Potassium Permanganate, Clear Water

-Potassium Permanganate (diluted approximately 50% to 60%) or Hydrogen Peroxide can also be used as a "swab" on damaged fins or other areas of infection.
+Merbromine, Potassium Permanganate (diluted approximately 50% to 60%), OR Hydrogen Peroxide can also be used as a "swab" on damaged fins or other areas of infection.

 See this Aquarium Answers post for more about how to perform such a bath or swab:

 How to Perform a Fish Bath, Medicated, Salt, more

 For more about Hydrogen Peroxide:

 Aquarium Medications 3, Hydrogen Peroxide